 Listen to “Strike Up The Band” here:

-July 2, 1943: The reviews of Judy’s very first concert engagement at the Robin Hood Dell, in Philadelphia, were in and she was a hit.
+July 2, 1943: The reviews of Judy’s very first concert engagement at the Robin Hood Dell, in Philadelphia, Pennsylvania, were in and she was a hit.

 15,000 people packed the amphitheater well past its 6,500 regular capacity.
 Another 15,000 people sat on adjoining lawns, and in parking lots; another 5,000-10,000 people left when they could not get within listening distance.

 Ironically Judy’s last U.S. concert was also in Philadelphia on July 20, 1968, at the JFK Stadium.

 July 2, 1943: Judy arrived in New York’s Penn Station from Philadelphia.
 These photos were taken of Judy upon arrival at the station.
 They are sometimes mistakenly labeled as being from her short USO tour which took place from July 8, 1943, through mid-August 1943; or the War Bond Tour which took place from September 4 through September 25, 1943.
 Note that the clipping above is from July 3, 1943 (hence the reference to “yesterday”).